ragibasif/ragibasif/README.md

 ###

 <p align="left">The Computer Scientist and Mathematician!<br>An avid purist-leaning Vim user.<br>A strict vegetarian.
 I still eat chicken.
 And beef.
-And lamb.</p>
+And lamb.
+And of course, bacon.</p>

 ###